fatualux/python-notes/README.md

-# Notes about IT
+# Notes about Python

-### This is my seconddigital book, generated with mdBook, a command line tool to create books with Markdown.
+### This is my second digital book, generated with mdBook, a command line tool to create books with Markdown.

 ## INSTALLATION